|

 There are many amazing sources of protein in the plant world, some of them include: chickpeas, soybeans, lentils, tofu, tempeh, white beans, black beans, lima beans, ALL BEANS, spinach, broccoli, peanuts, potatoes, wheat germ, and even carob.

-Vitamin B6 and pregnancy
+Vitamin B6 and Pregnancy

 When you are pregnant you will need more vitamin B6 than usual because of the higher amounts of estrogen in your body.
 It’s incredibly easy to get vitamin B6 from plant sources, and some good options are: walnuts, peanuts, bananas, soybeans, prunes, avocados, cabbage, corn, tomatoes, bell peppers, and cauliflower.